manideep1108/synboost/README.md

 (For main model and light framework you can find labels under Dataset)

-### Pretrained Weights

-Links to different pretrained weights:
-1) For the full framework :
-2) For the light version :

 ### Training
 The anomaly pipeline uses pre-trained models for segmentation and image re-synthesis.